inlets/docs.inlets.dev/docs/reference/faq.md

 For HTTP tunnels, Rate Error and Duration (RED) metrics are collected for any service you expose, even if it doesn't have its own instrumentation support.

-For anything that doesn't fit into that model, a TCP tunnel may be a better option.
+For anything that doesn't fit into that model, the `tcp` tunnel mode may be a better option.
+Despite its name, this mode can publish both TCP and UDP ports.

 Common examples are: TLS, websockets, RDP, VNC, SSH, database protocols, NATS, or legacy medical protocols such as DiCom.